US Army EOD technicians train with civilian bomb squads during Operation All American

 |0

-This work, US Army EOD technicians train with civilian bomb squads during Operation All American [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Army EOD technicians train with civilian bomb squads during Operation All American, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-US Army EOD technicians train with civilian bomb squads during Operation All American